 For types of dementia other than Alzheimer’s, men and women have the same risk.

 For more information on how women may have different risks for dementia than men, watch this brainXchange webinar on understanding sex and gender differences in the brain.

 We don’t yet fully understand the role of genes in the development of dementia.
 We do know that most cases of Alzheimer’s disease are sporadic, meaning they do not run in families.
-Only rare instances of Alzheimer’s disease are inherited or familial, accounting for 2-5% of all cases.
+Only rare instances of Alzheimer’s disease are inherited or familial, accounting for two to five percent of all cases.

 Scientists have found over 20 genes that may increase the risk of developing Alzheimer’s disease.
 Three of these genes directly cause Alzheimer’s disease: PSEN1, PSEN2, and APP.